apache/echarts-doc/en/api/echarts-instance.md

 Sometimes charts may be placed in multiple tabs.
 Those in hidden labels may fail to initialize due to the ignorance of container width and height.
 So `resize` should be called manually to get the correct width and height when switching to the corresponding tabs, or specify width/height in `opts` explicitly.

-When the browser zoom level changes, calling `resize` will update the chart with the current `window.devicePixelRatio` by default, which helps avoid blurry rendering.
+Since `v6.2.0`, when the browser zoom level changes, calling `resize` will update the chart with the current `window.devicePixelRatio` by default, which helps avoid blurry rendering.

 ## renderToSVGString(Function)